frankcohen/ReflectionsOS/Devices/Sox/sox_project_notes.md

 the board may use the ESP32-S3-MINI-1. https://www.espressif.com/en/products/modules

-x 12) Not all of the GPIO pins on the ESP32 are available to use.
+x^ 12) Not all of the GPIO pins on the ESP32 are available to use.
 See the Sox wiring guide for details: https://github.com/frankcohen/ReflectionsOS/blob/main/Devices/Sox/Sox%20wiring%20guide.pdf Do not attach to the GPIOs marked in red.